 //Figure 1//

 Figure 1.
-BlockPy editor. //Please provide a brief description of the figure for readers who might be skimming the article.//
+A screenshot of the BlockPy environment in action.

 Python execution

 The BlockPy system is built to work offline, making it ideal for places where Internet connectivity is unreliable.
 Code execution is achieved through a modified instance of the Skulpt JavaScript library.
 Skulpt is a full Python parser and compiler, supporting almost all Python language features by generating JavaScript code—including partial support for the rich Python standard library.
 The Skulpt execution environment resides entirely within users’ browsers, so there is no reliance on an external server beyond the initial page load.